tfausak/tfausak.github.io/_posts/2015-02-19-announcing-stoplight-a-ruby-circuit-breaker.md

 ### [Breaker][]

-Author: [Adam Hawkins][]

-Pros:

-- Supports external data stores, although you'd have to write your own.
-- Has a great readme.
-- Has a test suite.

-Cons:

-- Has typos in the readme.
+Breaker was created by [Adam Hawkins][].
+It has a lot in common with Stoplight.
+It's simple, has great documentation, and supports external data stores.
-- No interface for the data store.
+Unfortunately there's no interface for the data stores, so you have no choice but to read the reference implementation.

-Example:
+{% highlight rb %}
 require 'breaker'

 Breaker.circuit('example').run { p true }
 # true
 # => true

-This gem has the most in common with Stoplight.
-It's simple, has a great readme, and supports external data stores.
-Sort of.
-You can implement your own data store (or "repository" as they call it) and plug it in relatively easily.
-However there's no protocol to implement.
-In spite of being simple, it implements timeouts, which I think are orthogonal to circuit breakers.

-In short, this gem is promising but has some rough edges.
-Had I found it when looking for existing circuit breaker gems, I probably would have forked it instead of starting from scratch.
+{% endhighlight %}

 ### [CircuitB][]

-Author: [Aleksey Gureiev][]

-Pros:

-- Supports Redis data store.
-- Has a comprehensive test suite.
-- Has a good readme.

-Cons:
+[Aleksey Gureev][] created CircuitB.
+It also supports external data stores.

-- Requires configuring all circuits ahead of time.
+Unfortunately it requires configuring circuits ahead of time.
-- Supports orthogonal features like timeouts.
-- Hasn't really been updated in five years.
-- Requires Redis gem even when using in-memory data store.
-- Doesn't return result of block.

-Example:
+It also doesn't return the result of the block (although that will be fixed in version 1.2).
+Those were deal breakers for us, so we couldn't use it.

+{% highlight rb %}
 require 'circuit_b'

 CircuitB.configure do |c|
   c.state_storage = CircuitB::Storage::Memory.new
   c.fuse 'example'
 end

 CircuitB('example') { p true }
 # true
 # => 0

-This gem supports Redis data stores out of the box.
-It also has a comprehensive test suite and a good readme.
-So it's got a lot going for it.
-But it's main drawback is that it requires configuring circuits ahead of time.
-Since we were planning on wrapping many things with circuit breakers, that wasn't an option for us.

-Sure, I could define a function that configures and runs the circuit all in one, but I would be fighting the library at that point.
-Plus it has two other
-problems: (1) it hasn't been updated in nearly five years, and (2) it doesn't return the result of the block.
-That means it's only useful for side effects.
+{% endhighlight %}

 ### [CircuitBreaker][]

-Author: [Will Sargent][]
+[Will Sargent][] at [Typesafe][] created CircuitBreaker.
-Company: [Typesafe][]

-Pros:

-- Actually implements a state machine.
+It actually implements a state machine behind the scenes.
-- Has a test suite.
-- Has a decent readme.

-Cons:

-- Doesn't support external data stores.
+That makes it easy to debug, but hard to use external data stores.
-- Intended as a mixin.
-- Depends on AASM.

-Example:
+It's also intended to be used as a mixin, which isn't what we had in mind.

+{% highlight rb %}
 require 'circuit_breaker'

-    class C
-      include CircuitBreaker
-      def example
+state = CircuitBreaker::CircuitState.new
+handler = CircuitBreaker::CircuitHandler.new
-        p true
+handler.handle(state, -> { p true })
-      end
-      circuit_method :example
-    end

-    C.new.example
 # true
 # => true

-Holy cow.
-This one actually implements a state machine.
-And it just gives me the impression that someone thought about it a lot.
-Which would be great, but it doesn't support external data stores.
-Since we run many front ends that need to be kept in sync, that's not acceptable.

-I suspect that adding the ability to use external data stores would mess with the purity of actually using a state machine.
-It doesn't seem like a reasonable change to make to this gem.
+{% endhighlight %}

 ### [Circuitbox][]

-Author: [Yann Armand][]
+[Yann Armand][] at [Yammer][] created Circuitbox.
-Company: [Yammer][]

-Pros:

-- Has a test suite.
-- Has a readme.
-- Supports a percentage-based heuristic.
+Of all the circuit breaker gems, it feels the most heavyweight.
-- Supports external data stores via ActiveSupport.
+It depends on ActiveSupport, which provides external data stores and logging.

-Cons:

-- Feels heavyweight.
-- Depends on ActiveSupport.
-- First example results in a syntax error.
-- Supports orthogonal features like logging.

-Example:
+It also supports advanced percentage-based heuristics.

+{% highlight rb %}
 require 'circuitbox'

 Circuitbox.circuit(:example).run { p true }
 # D, [2015-02-03T09:05:04.307606 #1128] DEBUG -- : [CIRCUIT] closed: querying example
 # true
 # D, [2015-02-03T09:05:04.307920 #1128] DEBUG -- : [CIRCUIT] closed: example querie success
 # => true

-If circuit_breaker was made by a computer scientist, circuitbox was made by a software engineer.
-It feels enterprise-y.
-That's not necessarily a problem, but in this case it's a little weird.
-Do circuits really need logging and metrics baked into the library?

-This gem also uses ActiveSupport caches for storage.
-That kind of makes sense, based on its dependency on ActiveSupport, but it feels weird storing critical application data in a cache.
+{% endhighlight %}

 ### [SimpleCircuitBreaker][]

-Authors: [Julius Volz][] and [Tobias Schmidt][]
+[Julius Volz][] and [Tobias Schmidt][] at [SoundCloud][] created SimpleCircuitBreaker.
-Company: [SoundCloud][]

-Pros:

-- Has a test suite.
-- Has a decent readme.
+It definitely lives up to its name.
-- Implemented in less than 60 lines of code.
+At less than 60 lines of code, it's the simplest circuit breaker gem available.

-Cons:
+This is probably how every other gem started out.

-- Doesn't support external data stores.
+Because of its simplicity, it doesn't support external data stores.
-- Hasn't been updated in a year.

-Example:
+{% highlight rb %}
 require 'simple_circuit_breaker'

 SimpleCircuitBreaker.new(3, 10).handle { p true }
 # true
 # => true

-This one definitely lives up to its name.
-It's a single file, less than 60 lines.
-I get the feeling this is where every other gem started out.
-This is what you'd do if you had to implement a circuit breaker during an interview.

-That being said, it's not stupid, just simple.
-By not having any features (like external data stores), it can stay focused on the simplest thing that works.
-Unfortunately that doesn't cut it for me.
+{% endhighlight %}

-### [(Ya)CircuitBreaker][]
+### [YaCircuitBreaker][]

-Authors: [Patrick Huesler][]
+[Patrick Huesler][] at [Wooga][] created YaCircuitBreaker.
-Company: [Wooga][]

-Pros:

-- Has a readme.
-- Has a test suite.
-- Allows manually managing state with #trip! and #reset!.
+It's one of the few that allows you to manually manage the state with `#trip!` and `#reset!`.

-Cons:

-- Doesn't support external data stores.
-- Gem name differs from require name.
-- Doesn't return result of block.
-- Implements orthogonal features like timeouts.

-Example:
+Unfortunately it has a few problems.
+It doesn't support external data stores, the gem name (`ya_circuit_breaker`) isn't what you require (`circuit_breaker`), and it doesn't return the result of the block.

+{% highlight rb %}
 require 'circuit_breaker'

 CircuitBreaker::Basic.new.execute { p true }
 # true
 # => nil

-I honestly don't know why this one exists.
-It acknowledges circuit_breaker and simple_circuit_breaker but doesn't say why you might want to use it instead.
+{% endhighlight %}

 [1]: /static/images/2015/02/19/stoplight.svg
 [stoplight]: https://github.com/orgsync/stoplight